 Resolution Bandwidth.
-The -3 dB bandwidth of the measurement device.
+The -3 decibel (dB) bandwidth of the measurement device.

-2.2 Modulation methods.
+2.2 Modulation methods

-2.2.1 Traditional Modulation Methods.
-The traditional modulation methods for aeronautical telemetry are Frequency Modulation (FM) and Phase Modulation (PM).
-Pulse Code Modulation (PCM)/Frequency Modulation (FM) has been the most popular telemetry modulation since around 1970.
+2.2.1 Traditional Modulation Methods

+The traditional modulation methods for aeronautical telemetry are frequency modulation (FM) and phase modulation (PM).
+Pulse code modulation (PCM)/FM has been the most popular telemetry modulation since around 1970.
 The PCM/FM method could also be called filtered Continuous Phase Frequency Shift Keying (CPFSK).
 The RF signal is typically generated by filtering the baseband non-return-to-zero-level (NRZ-L) signal and then frequency modulating a voltage-controlled oscillator (VCO).
 The optimum peak deviation is 0.35 times the bit rate and a good choice for a premodulation filter is a multi-pole linear phase filter with bandwidth equal to 0.7 times the bit rate.
-Frequency and phase modulation have a variety of desirable features but may not provide the required bandwidth efficiency, especially for higher bit rates.
+Both FM and PM have a variety of desirable features but may not provide the required bandwidth efficiency, especially for higher bit rates.

-2.2.2 Improved Bandwidth Efficiency.
-When better bandwidth efficiency is required, the standard methods for digital signal transmission are the Feher Patented Quadrature Phase Shift Keying (FQPSK-B and FQPSK-JR), the Shaped Offset Quadrature Phase Shift Keying (SOQPSK-TG), and the Advanced Range Telemetry (ARTM) Continuous Phase Modulation (CPM).
-Each of these methods offers constant, or nearly constant, envelope characteristics and are compatible with non-linear amplifiers with minimal spectral regrowth and minimal degradation of detection efficiency.
-The first three methods (FQPSK-B, FQPSK-JR, and SOQPSK-TG) are interoperable and require the use of the differential encoder described in Chapter 2, paragraph 2.4.3.1.1.
+2.2.2 Improved Bandwidth Efficiency

+When better bandwidth efficiency is required, the standard methods for digital signal transmission are the Feher-patented Quadrature Phase Shift Keying (FQPSK-B and FQPSK-JR), the Shaped Offset Quadrature Phase Shift Keying (SOQPSK-TG), and the Advanced Range Telemetry (ARTM) Continuous Phase Modulation (CPM).
+Each of these methods offers constant, or nearly constant, envelope characteristics and is compatible with nonlinear amplifiers with minimal spectral regrowth and minimal degradation of detection efficiency.
+The first three methods (FQPSK-B, FQPSK-JR, and SOQPSK-TG) are interoperable and require the use of the differential encoder described in Chapter 2, Paragraph 2.4.3.1.1.
 Additional information on this differential encoder is contained in Appendix M. All of these bandwidth-efficient modulation methods require the data to be randomized.

-2.3 Other Notations.
+2.3 Other Notations

 The following notations are used in this appendix.
 Other references may define these terms slightly differently.

 - a.
-B99% -Bandwidth containing 99 percent of the total power. - b.
-B-25dBm -Bandwidth containing all components larger than -25 dBm. - c.
-B-60dBc -Bandwidth containing all components larger than the power level that is 60 dB below the unmodulated carrier power. - d. dBc -Decibels relative to the power level of the unmodulated carrier. - e. fc -Assigned center frequency.
+B99% Bandwidth containing 99% of the total power. - b.
+B-25dBm Bandwidth containing all components larger than -25 dBm. - c.
+B-60dBc Bandwidth containing all components larger than the power level that is 60 dB below the unmodulated carrier power. - d. dBc Decibels relative to the power level of the unmodulated carrier. - e. \mathbf{f}{c} Assigned center frequency.